mnmaraes/central-archived/DESIGN.md

 #### Session 2

+In a proper Murillo fashion, I'm rethinking the storage decision mid implementation.
+`csv` is a limited format for what we're doing.
+Why not use a proper database?
+Doesn't have to be something large scale or scalable or super duper.
+It just has to work and be somewhat portable.
+It seems to me that Postgres fits all of that.
+So why not just go with it?

 *Context*

+1. [x] Add Clippy to your project
 1. [ ] Define and implement our storage engine
 1. [ ] Implement PM module's functionality
     - [ ] Store Projects